templative/templative/README.md

 # Templative

-Create and manufacture board games using code!
-Define art and content files, and upload to the gamecrafter.

-To create a completed board game run the following commands:
+Templative allows you to assemble board games using json and svgs.
+To create a complete board game run the following commands:

 - `templative init`
 - `templative create deckpoker --name potionDeck`